mtlynch/minimal-mistakes/_posts/2017-04-24-building-a-vm-homelab.md

 # Conclusion
 This homelab VM server is working out very well.
 It's very convenient to be able to know that my VMs are running all the time, so I can just SSH in or view them in the browser without having to spin anything up in VirtualBox.

 One unexpected benefit is that I no longer have to be conservative about provisioning CPU/RAM resources to guest OSes.
 My main desktop is an 8-core i7 with 32 GB of RAM.
 I didn't want my VMs to starve my main OS for resources, so I'd typically provision guest OSes with 1 CPU + 1 GB RAM and only increase when I saw it hitting resource constraints.
 With the homelab VM server, there are enough resources for everyone!
 My standard guest OS template uses 4 cores and 4 GB CPU, a sufficient upper limit for most of my environments.
-This means that I waste less of my time managing guest OS resources.
+This means that I waste less of my time managing guest OS resources manually.

 If you work on software projects that require a variety of development or staging environments, I highly recommend working in VMs and using a dedicated VM server machine.